 - You undermine the work of pros who do these jobs.
 They don’t appreciate it.

-In any case, whether you are a volunteer assistant to a PA, a paid intern or an apprentice, you’ve made it to a professional set.
+In any case, whether you are a volunteer, a paid intern or an apprentice, you’ve made it to a professional set.
 Congratulations.

 When I was young, a grizzled old filmmaker gave the me the same advice that he got when he was young: